Construction of non-CSS quantum codes using measurements on cluster states: Introduction

 In this paper, we propose an algorithm showing explicit construction of encoding one logical qubit into $n$ physical qubits.
-Our method uses an initially prepared quantum state of $(n+1)$ qubits followed by measurement of the strategically placed message qubit.
-Though in the works of \cite{Schlingemann_2001}, \cite{https://doi.org/10.48550/arxiv.quant-ph/0111080} and \cite{2016NJPh...18j3052E} it has been shown that one can construct stabilizer codes using graph states, a compact algorithm regarding stabilizer evolution and construction of non-CSS codes using measurement is unique to this paper.
-The construction is also verified via implementation on the IBM software kit called QISKit.
+Then we show how one can construct a $(n+1)$ qubit cluster associated with a $[n,1]$ code.
+We propose a general algorithm to construct a $(n+1)$ qubit cluster state from the parity check matrix of a given $[[n,1]]$ stabilizer code.
+Qubit measurement on $(n+1)$ qubit cluster gives the desired $[[n,1]]$ code, independent of the distance of the code.
+In this paper, we are not interested in increasing the distance of the code.

 The paper is organized as follows.
-We present the algorithm for the evolution of stabilizers for cluster states under measurement in Section \ref{sec:algo_stab} and show the procedure for construction of non-CSS codes in Section \ref{sec:construction} with circuit simulations of the codes followed by conclusions in Section \ref{sec:conclude}.
+We present the algorithm for the evolution of stabilizers for cluster states under measurement in Section \ref{sec:algo_stab} and show the procedure for construction of non-CSS codes in Section \ref{sec:algorithm1} with circuit simulations of the codes.
+We have shown our approach to construct the cluster corresponding to a given non-CSS code in Section \ref{sec:construction}.
+We conclude the paper in Section \ref{sec:conclude}.